-So air travel is still a bit of a no-no, but thank dog-ness road trips exist.
-Unfortunately, your pup failed her driver’s test (holding the wheel is hard without thumbs!), so you’ll have to be DD for this one.
+Doggo’s been itchin’ to get out of the city.
+Time for a road trip!
+Unfortunately, pup failed her driver’s test (holding the wheel is hard without thumbs!), so you’ll have to be DD for this one.
 We promise these destinations are worth it.
 Curious about where to see fall foliage near Chicago?
 Check out these dog-friendly autumn road trips.

-Afterward, take a trip to downtown Naperville for some snackies and handcrafted spirits on the Two Brothers Barrel House patio and get some shopping in at any of the dog-friendly stores.
+Afterward, take a trip to downtown Naperville for a snack break and some shopping at any of the dog-friendly stores.

 You know what they say, Explore the Door!
 Your pup will be giving you a million kisses as thanks for this fun trip up the Lake Michigan coast.
 The five-hour trip up north is made easier with a scenic drive of forestry and Wisconsin beaches.
 Once you get to Door County, we recommend the Ellison Bluff State Natural Area to get into the autumnal mood with their forested trails, rock terrace, and gorgeous views of the lake.
 Experts recommend visiting the third week in October for peak foliage.